 Festivals & Events

 The Coachella Valley Music and Arts Festival is held over two weekends in Indio, 20 miles east of Palm Springs.
 Its country music cousin Stagecoach immediately follows.
-Both are expected to be a go in April, 2022.
-While we were in town Desert X was going on March 12 – May 8 in 2021.
+While we were in town Desert X was going on.
+Its upcoming dates are March 4 – May 7 in 2023.
 This an annual event showcases outdoor art installations, with on point social messages.
 We hit Desert X day one and got an expansive introduction to the city.

 Palm Springs Resorts